 The City formed a Homeless Task Force which met for a nine-month period and has created a list of recommendations to deal with the homeless problems in the community.
-In addition, with the use of CDBG funds, the City employs a part-time Homeless Coordinator who coordinates services provided to the Homeless.
+In addition, with the use of CDBG funds, the City employs one part-time Homeless Coordinator and three part-time Homeless Case Managers who coordinate services provided to the Homeless.
 The Coordinator oversees a collaborative comprised of local homeless service providers and faith-based organizations who conduct monthly meetings with the purpose of coordinating efforts and sharing information to most effectively address the issue of homelessness in Huntington Beach.

-The Coordinator was joined by two Huntington Beach Police Homeless Liaison Officers, which were funded separately.
-In 2018/19, this team will include three pat-time Homeless Case Managers to further increase the level of service to the homeless population.
-The Project Self Sufficiency program has transitioned away from the use of CDBG funding and is now operating through the support of other resources to provide services to single parents with children.
+The Coordinator and Case Managers are joined by two Huntington Beach Police Homeless Liaison Officers, which make up the City's Homeless Task Force.
+In 2019/20, this team will include four part-time Homeless Case Managers to further increase the level of service to the homeless population.

-Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness coordination of efforts and resources to reduce the number of homeless and persons at risk of homelessness throughout Orange County.
-This group serves as the regional convener of the year-round CoC planning process and as a catalyst for the involvement of the public and private agencies that make-up the regional homeless system of care.
+Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness homelessness throughout Orange County.
+This group serves as the regional convener of the yearround CoC planning process and as a catalyst for the involvement of the public and private agencies that make-up the regional homeless system of care.

 The City of Huntington Beach, through its Homeless Outreach Case Manager, participates in the Orange County Continuum of Care, led and coordinated by 2-1-1 Orange County and the OC Community Services.
-This public - nonprofit partnership helps ensure comprehensive, regional
+This public-nonprofit partnership helps ensure comprehensive and regional coordination of efforts and resources to reduce the number of homeless and persons at risk of